-- 6.1 All collective bargaining with respect to wages, hours, and general working conditions shall be conducted by authorized representatives of the Union and authorized representatives of the Employer. - 6.2 Agreements reached between the parties to this Agreement shall become effective only when signed by designated representatives of the Union and the Employer. - 6.3 Labor/management meetings may be scheduled at which time matters involving wages, hours, and working conditions affecting employees covered by this Agreement will be discussed. - a.
-Meetings may be scheduled at a mutually agreeable time but not later than fifteen (15) working days, unless otherwise agreed, from the date of a request by either party for a meeting.
+- 6.1 All collective bargaining with respect to wages, hours, and general working conditions shall be conducted by authorized representatives of the Union and authorized representatives of the Employer. - 6.2 Agreements reached between the parties to this Agreement shall become effective only when signed by designated representatives of the Union and the Employer.

+6.3 Labor/management meetings may be scheduled at which time matters involving wages, hours, and working conditions affecting employees covered by this Agreement will be discussed.

+- A. Meetings may be scheduled at a mutually agreeable time but not later than fifteen (15) working days, unless otherwise agreed, from the date of a request by either party for a meeting.
 Such requests shall be in writing and contain the items at issue.
-The request shall be sent to the Clerk or designee and the Human Resources Director.
-The meeting shall include a Human Resources Department representative or management labor attorney, or both. - b.
-Prior to the meeting, a written agenda shall be prepared by the party requesting the meeting and may be supplemented by additions made by the other party. - c.
-Disposition of matters covered in a labor management meeting shall not contradict, add to, or otherwise modify the terms and conditions of this Agreement. - d.
-Meetings shall be held during hours most convenient to the participants and Union members shall experience no loss of salary if the meeting is held during normal work hours, provided that no more than one (1) Union member shall be paid for such meetings.
-If the meetings are held during non-working time, then said employees shall be unpaid except if the Union wishes to compensate said employees. - e.
-The Clerk or designee may require that the meeting be held during non-working hours.
+The request shall be sent to the Clerk or designee and the Human Resources Department Director.
+The meeting shall include a Human Resources Department representative or management labor attorney, or both. - B. Prior to the meeting, a written agenda shall be prepared by the party requesting the meeting and may be supplemented by additions made by the other party. - C. Disposition of matters covered in a labor management meeting shall not contradict, add to, or otherwise modify the terms and conditions of this Agreement. - D. Meetings shall be held during hours most convenient to the participants and Union members shall experience no loss of salary if the meeting is held during normal work hours, provided that no more than two (2) Union members shall be paid for such meetings.
+If the meetings are held during non-working time, then said employees shall be unpaid. - E. The Clerk or designee may require that the meeting be held during non-working hours.